Do you have questions about renewing your registration? We answer them here!

 Sometimes you need to share certain documents with DMV, like an insurance card.
 You can’t renew online in that case because DMV needs to have that information on file in order to process your renewal online.

 Yes.
 You can only renew online if your insurance company electronically reports information to DMV.
-You can check our website to see if your insurance company is on the list of insurance companies that electronically report to DMV.

 After you apply for PNO, if you decide to operate your vehicle or park it somewhere where it could get a parking ticket, then you need to pay full vehicle registration fees and penalties for that year.